 Teaching English in Russia – Pros and cons of different jobs

 Russia is one of several countries in Europe but outside the EU, where you are not restricted by passport.
 This means that teaching English in Russia is an option for people of all nationalities.
-Tim is an Australian teaching there and told us more about the pros and cons of the different English teaching jobs in Russia.
+Tim is an Australian English teacher in Russia and told us more about the pros and cons of the different TEFL jobs in Russia.

 If you hail from a climate of intense heat, unrelenting sandstorms and free-market capitalism then keep reading.
 I’m here to provide any potential comrades with an insight into the life of teaching English in Russia.